samirghouri/Python-Cheat-Sheet-/README.md

 # Python-Cheat-Sheet

-# About this Cheat Sheet  This cheat sheet includes the materials I’ve covered in my Python tutorial for Beginners on YouTube.
-Both the YouTube tutorial and this cheat cover the core language constructs but they are not complete by any means.
+# About this Cheat Sheet

+This cheat sheet includes the materials only for Beginners.

 # Hope you will enjoy it